 In my studio, I regularly experiment with a variety of design approaches in order to express a particular mood or narrative.
 Essentially, each project is another challenge to convey my work as if it were a visual poem.
 I want the viewer to have a unique experience while interpreting my work.
 Hopefully awakening something within them that has impact and translates as meaningful.

 In 1976, I acquired formal training through a scholarship to Parsons School of Design in New York City.
 Mentoring artists, Joe Bowler and Murray Tinkelman encouraged me to take up studies within the Department of Illustration.
 During my first year as a student I was hired by the Metropolitan Museum of Art as an illustrator for the museum’s costume reproduction department.
-The experience I received from the institutions there attributed greatly to my gaining invaluable experience and direction in working as a painter.
+The experience I received from the institutions there attributed greatly to my gaining invaluable experience and direction as a painter.

-Since that time, I have created artwork for numerous award-winning projects from advertising and design firms to museums through out the north and southeast as well as the mid-west.
-My path to painting full time has been an evolving journey.
-It has grown from a fascination of personal expression into the desire for creating fine art that attempts to provoke it’s viewer.
-I’m currently in pursuit of creating a variety of themed pieces ranging from black and white as well as in living color.
+Since that time, I have created original fine art, illustrations and designs for numerous award-winning projects from advertising and design firms to museums through out the north and southeast as well as the mid-west.
+For over three decades I have been on an evolving journey concentrating on a variety of work in a myriad of mediums and styles.
+Each assignment requires a piece of art to be created as a solution to a specific project challenge, all in an attempt to provoke the interest of the viewer.